novaeco/Projet-Assistant--Reptiles/README.md

 ## Usage

-After flashing, the example application initializes the LCD and displays a simple test pattern.
-If you are using the Touch variant, touch events are printed to the serial console.
-You can modify the source code to experiment with different graphics or integrate your own application logic.
+After flashing, the application brings up the ST7789 LCD with LVGL and starts scanning the keyboard matrix.
+Wi-Fi 6 and BLE are initialized and their status is shown on screen.
+LVGL assets can be loaded from a microSD card and the backlight brightness is controlled by PWM.
+Touch input is optional and power modes can be switched between high-performance and low-power cores.

 ## GPIO Assignments